 What is the AQF?

-The AQF provides the standards for Australian qualifications.
-It is an integrated policy that comprises:
+The AQF provides an integrated policy that comprises:

 - AQF qualifications and qualification pathways

 - the policy requirements for the addition or removal of qualification types in the AQF, and the definitions of the terminology used in the policy.

 One of the key objectives of the Australian Qualifications Framework is to facilitate pathways to, and through, formal qualifications.